danbalarin/web-audit/diploma-thesis/chapters/5-Evaluation-and-Future-Development/2-Evaluation.typ

 Other marquee changes are in metrics #abbr.a("TTFB"), total requests and transfer size, but these metrics are not included in the final score, as they are only indications of a potential problem and do not pose a problem for the user on their own.
 The rest of the changes in metrics are so minimal that it's not noticeable in the final score.

+The score is calculated in the same way that Lighthouse calculates it.
+Each metric has their own weight, median and 90th percentile provided by the HTTP Archive.
+For each metric the score is calculated using the log-normal distribution.
+The parameters $mu$ and $sigma$ are calculated as shown in @performance-scoring for $m$ being the median and $p_90$ the 90th percentile.

+#figure([
+  $$$
+  mu=log(m)\
+  sigma=abs(log(p_90)-mu)/1.28155
+  $$$
+], caption: [Performance scoring parameters]) <performance-scoring>

+When scores for the metrics is calculated, they are then added together with according weight and final score is calculated.
+The weights, medians and 90th percentiles are omitted from the thesis, as they are to be changed according to the HTTP Archive statistics in the future.

 #figure(image("images/accessibility.png"), caption: [Accessibility result]) <accessibility-screen>

 In the @accessibility-screen we can see that there was no change at all between old and new, but there is a big change in upgraded.